I get asked all the time: “Is the Instant Pot worth it?”

 1. Stainless Steel Interior

 The Instant Pot uses an entirely stainless steel bowl and lid.
 As far as I’ve seen, this is the ONLY brand that offers this option – everyone else uses nonstick.
 I personally prefer a stainless steel bowl because it won’t scratch or become compromised.
 The durability is fantastic.
+And if stainless steel is a deal breaker for you, you can also purchase a separate ceramic bowl.

 2. Button Options